-Each module is built around one big idea.
+Each Huddle is built around one big idea.
 This is a core concept that will impact a supervisor’s ability to lead his or her employees or team members.
 We then focus on three or four leverage points to provide a handle on that big idea – a habit, process, or tool that can be practiced, implemented and evaluated.
-The Approachable Leadership Workshop is the blueprint for approachable leaders – each Learning System module provides tools and skills to successfully build out this design.
-Modules are designed to be quick training experiences – each lasts under three hours.
+The Approachable Leadership Workshop is the blueprint for approachable leaders – each Learn and Lead Huddle provides tools and skills to successfully build out this design.
+Huddles are designed to be quick training experiences – each lasts under one hour.

 12 Practical, Engaging Development Opportunities for Your Approachable Leaders